-Your iOS application must be compiled and signed as explained in the Preparing iOS Applications section.
+Your iOS application must be compiled and signed as explained in the Preparing iOS Applications (Legacy) section.

 It is important to sign your tested iOS application with the appropriate provisioning profile: